 Choosing a bathtub is a crucial decision when it comes to bathroom design.
 But, it’s also a question of comfort, too.
 Here are some thoughts on getting the balance right.

-From enamel chips to heat retention and even volumes of water used, there’s a lot to consider with picking a bathtub.
-Choose a wide tub and you’re looking at using 10, 20, or even 30% more water time after time to fill it.
+From enamel chips to heat retention and even volumes of water used, there’s a lot to consider with choosing a bathtub.
+Choose a wide tub and you’re looking at using 10%, 20%, or even 30% more water time after time to fill it.
 What havoc might that wreak on your water bill?
-Live in a cold climate and pick a charming cast iron clawfoot tub and you might see those hot baths getting lukewarm fast.
+Living in a cold climate and picking a charming cast iron clawfoot tub might lead to those hot baths getting lukewarm fast.

 You’re limited by the space you have.
 It might be wise to use our floor plan creator to see what different layouts in your bathroom can give you for bathtub space.
 You’ll need an idea for the length and width of the tub, and once you have these numbers, you can exclude a lot of options.
 A tub smaller than the space you have will allow you to build in a ledge or fit in a towel-warming rack or other nice attributes to make your space feel more complete.